PLAXIS 2D + Python Scripting Tutorial 2

 4️⃣ Project Properties & Computational Domain

-Set metadata, model type, element type, and define the soil contour (domain extents).
+Configure project metadata, model type, and define the soil contour (domain extents).

 # Project info